 Why is exercise important?

-It is important to STOP exercising and tell your health care team if you get: chest pain or pressure, dizziness or light‐headedness, irregular or fast heart rate.
+It is important to STOP exercising and tell your health care team if you get any chest pain or pressure, dizziness or feeling faint, irregular or fast heart rate!

 Updated 15 May 2014

 Disclaimer: Information provided is intended as an introduction to this topic and not meant to substitute for your doctor's or health professional's advice.
 All care is taken to ensure this information is relevant and applicable to each Australian state.
 Kidney Health Australia recognises each person's experience is individual and variations do occur in treatment and management due to personal circumstances.
 Consult a healthcare professional for specific treatment recommendations.